Skip to main content

 sfassard@ucsd.edu

-Sago is a 4th-year Molecular Biology major.
-He is interested in studying the relationship between cancer and hypoxia in high-altitude populations at the genome and transcriptome levels.
+Sago is a Masters student in Biology.
+He is interested in studying the relationship between functional genetic variations and hypoxia adaptation in high-altitude populations.
 Outside of the lab, Sago enjoys reading about history, playing basketball, and walks on the beach.

 • Andrew Lin